 Alternatives to the EQ-5D

 The EQ-5D was used to inform either a proportion of, or all, utility inputs within the economic modelling component of 11 submissions.
 A wide range of sources were used to identify EQ-5D data – these included published literature sources, mapping other HRQoL tools and EQ-5D-5L questionnaires being completed by clinicians as a proxy.
-Justifications for not using the EQ-5D included the domains not providing an adequate perspective on the burden caused by specific disease attributes (including hyperphagia, female reproductive dysfunction, change in physical appearance, and organ abnormaility) (29) and counterintuive EQ-5D results due to small sample sizes and marginal differences in absolute scores (38).
+Justifications for not using the EQ-5D included the domains not providing an adequate perspective on the burden caused by specific disease attributes (including hyperphagia, female reproductive dysfunction, change in physical appearance, and organ abnormality) (29) and counterintuitive EQ-5D results due to small sample sizes and marginal differences in absolute scores (38).

 The companies submitting to the HST programme adopted several different methods in the absence of direct EQ-5D evidence.
 These approaches are described further in the following sub-sections.